Naomi Osaka rolls into U.S. Open quarterfinals

 New York – Naomi Osaka booked a spot in the U.S. Open quarterfinals for the second time by beating Anett Kontaveit in straight sets on Sunday.

 Osaka immediately took control in the first set at Arthur Ashe Stadium, giving up just one point as she broke Kontaveit in the first game.
-She then fired back-to-back aces in the sixth game to help her take a 4-2 lead.
+She then fired back-to-back aces in the sixth game that helped her take a 4-2 lead.

 The Estonian was pressured into 10 unforced errors as the Japanese star closed out the opening set in 28 minutes.

-Kontaveit showed better fight in the second set and saved five match points, but Osaka finally broke through on a netted forehand by her opponent.
+Kontaveit showed more fight in the second set and saved five match points, but Osaka finally broke through on a netted forehand by her opponent.

-The two-time grand slam champion said after the match that she felt she did a better job at managing her frustration when the 14th-seeded Kontaveit saved several big break points throughout the hard-fought second set.
+After the match, the two-time grand slam champion said she felt she did a better job at managing her frustration when the 14th-seeded Kontaveit saved several big break points throughout the hard-fought second set.

 "I thought it was pretty good.
 If I'm reflecting on my attitude, I'm pretty sure it was up there for top matches I've played this year," Osaka said.